pyga/parsley/doc/tutorial3.rst

-With :func:`parsley.makeProtocol`, Parsley can generate a `Twisted`_ `IProtocol`_-implementing class which will match incoming network data using Parlsey grammar rules.
+With :func:`parsley.makeProtocol`, Parsley can generate a `Twisted`_ `IProtocol`_-implementing class which will match incoming network data using Parsley grammar rules.
 Before getting started with :func:`~parsley.makeProtocol`, let's build a grammar for `netstrings`_.
 The netstrings protocol is very simple::